civictheme/monorepo-drupal/DEVELOPMENT.md

        cd docroot/themes/custom/civictheme_demo
        npm run build

-## Theme configuration export
+## Configuration export

 Use shortcut command every time there is a configuration change to validate that all new, updated or deleted configuration was captured

-    ahoy local export-config
+    ahoy export-config

+Configuration is captured using Config Devel module for:
+- development modules into `cs_core` module's `config/install` and `config/optional` directories.
-Configuration is captured into CivicTheme Drupal theme's `config/install` and `config/optional` using Config Devel module.
+- theme into CivicTheme Drupal theme's `config/install` and `config/optional` directories.

 To add new configuration to the export, add configuration name to `civictheme.info.yml`.

 Tip: You can get the configuration name by exporting configuration with `drush cex -y` to `config/default` and using file names without `.yml` extension.
 Do not forget to remove all exported configuration files from `config/default` or the next site install will fail.
+But this all is already handled in `ahoy export-config`.

 Note that configuration for blocks in `civictheme` will be copied to `civictheme_demo` on installation of `civictheme_demo`.
 We do not capture configuration for `civictheme_demo`.